Russian homebuilder PIK says mortgage-backed sales at pre-crisis level

-MOSCOW (Reuters) - Russian homebuilder PIK Group said on Monday its proportion of mortgage-backed sales had returned to the level of early 2014, helped by a state support program.
+MOSCOW, July 20 (Reuters) - Russian homebuilder PIK Group said on Monday its proportion of mortgage-backed sales had returned to the level of early 2014, helped by a state support programme.

-In January-March, mortgage lending dropped 35 percent year-on-year to around 218 billion rubles ($3.8 billion) and in April Russia launched a mortgage lending support program.
+In January-March, mortgage lending dropped 35 percent year-on-year to around 218 billion roubles ($3.8 billion) and in April Russia launched a mortgage lending support programme.

-Under the scheme, Russia has allotted 20 billion rubles to subsidize mortgages by compensating certain banks for lowering their interest rates.
-It estimates the subsidies will help to issue 400 billion rubles in mortgage loans.
+Under the scheme, Russia has allotted 20 billion roubles to subsidise mortgages by compensating certain banks for lowering their interest rates.
+It estimates the subsidies will help to issue 400 billion roubles in mortgage loans.

 PIK, which builds mass-market residential properties mainly in the Moscow region, said mortgage-backed sales reached 39.4 percent of its total sales in the second quarter, compared with 25.3 percent in the first quarter and 36.8 percent a year ago.